wheatgenetics/owwc/kGWAS/readme.md

 ## Pre-requisites

+### Jellyfish
+Install [Jellyfish](https://github.com/gmarcais/Jellyfish) with Python binding.

 ### Python 3 and above

 The code has been tested in Python 3.5.3.

-The following Python modules are required:
+The following Python modules are required for GWAS:

 * `numpy`
 * `pandas`